w3c/wai-about-wai/_about/accessibility-statement.md

 ## Formal Complaints

 We try to respond to accessibility feedback within 5 business days.
-If you are not satisfied with our response, you can escalate a complaint to the legal department of the World Wide Web Consortium (W3C).
+If you are not satisfied with our response, you can escalate a complaint to the World Wide Web Consortium (W3C) senior management via e-mail to: <a href="mailto: site-policy@w3.org">site-policy@w3.org</a>.
--   E-mail: <a href="mailto: site-policy@w3.org">site-policy@w3.org</a>

 ## Formal approval of this accessibility statement

-This Accessibility Statement is approved by WAI Staff: Judy Brewer, Shawn Lawton Henry, Eric Eggert, and Shadi Abou-Zahra.
+This Accessibility Statement is approved by Judy Brewer, WAI Director, and Shawn Lawton Henry, WAI Outreach Coordinator.